 New functionality has been added to allow the user to easily do queries on the points-to-set of actual parameters of functions.

 CodeSurfer 1.6 also provides enhanced scalability and build performance.

 Packaging and Platforms:

 CodeSurfer is available in two different packages: the CodeSurfer Programmable Package (starting at $3,995), and the CodeSurfer Entry Package (starting at $795).
-CodeSurfer runs under Windows, Linux and Solaris 2.5 and later.
+CodeSurfer runs under Windows and Linux.

 Limited Offer:Until February 28, 2002, GrammaTech is offering the CodeSurfer Node-Locked Entry Package for $495.
 A savings of $300.